Young Investigators Group Prof. Raphaël Hermann

 (in cooperation with the University of Liège)

-The Young Investigators Group "Lattice Dynamics in Emerging Functional Materials" was established in July 2008; its funding will come to an end on 30.06.2014.
+The Young Investigators Group "Lattice Dynamics in Emerging Functional Materials" was established in July 2008; its funding came to an end on 30.06.2014.

 Our research interests lie in the study of the lattice dynamics in thermoelectric materials, in bulk and nanostructured forms, in charge order materials and in phase change materials, and in the relationship between lattice dynamics and functionality.